MrXploisLite/RimWorld-Mod-Manager-for-Arch-Linux/README.md

 ### Managing Mods

 **Activating Mods:**
+- Click the ➕ button that appears when hovering over a mod
-- Double-click a mod in "Available Mods" to activate it
+- Or double-click a mod in "Available Mods" to activate it
 - Or drag mods from Available to Active list
 - Or right-click and select "Activate Selected"

 **Deactivating Mods:**
+- Click the ➖ button that appears when hovering over a mod
-- Double-click a mod in "Active Mods" to deactivate it
+- Or double-click a mod in "Active Mods" to deactivate it
 - Or drag mods from Active to Available list
 - Or right-click and select "Deactivate Selected"